Managing content in Places

-The Places section of Live's browser allows you to add folders of clips, samples and files for quick access.
+The Places section of Live's browser allows you to add folders containing clips, samples and files for quick access.

 Adding a folder to Places

 Click on "Add Folder..." to point Live to the desired directory.
-Alternatively you can also drag the desired folder from Finder(Mac)/Explorer(Win) and drop it below the existing Places.
+Alternatively, you can drag the desired folder from Finder(Mac)/Explorer(Win) and drop it below the existing Places folders.

-Live will then start scanning the folder and any subfolders contained within and progressively list all the available files.
+Live will start scanning the folder and any subfolders contained within and progressively list all the available files.
 The time necessary to complete the scanning depends on the amount of files and folders contained in the added directory.
-A spinning wheel by the "Places" label indicates that the scanning procedure is still in progress.
-In the meantime it is still possible to keep working with Live.
+A spinning wheel next to the "Places" label indicates that the scanning procedure is still in progress.
+In the meantime, it is still possible to keep working within Live.

 Removing folders from Places